osu-cass/whats-fresh-api/docs/source/dev/development.rst

 The What's Fresh API uses `test-driven development<http://en.wikipedia.org/wiki/Test-driven_development>`.
 What this means is that, before writing a feature -- be it a new API endpoint, a model, or a bug fix -- you should write a test.
+After writing the feature, run the test to verify that it works, and when you're satisfied with your implementation, re-run the entire test suite to make sure there were no regressions.

 Each test lives inside the ``whats_fresh_api/tests/`` directory, organized into a subdirectory based on what kind of test it is.
 For instance, all model tests